Dashron/Roads/README.md

             });
         }

-        // This would also be a good place to identify the authenticated user, or api app and add it to the current request context
+        // This would also be a good place to identify the authenticated user, or API app and add it to the current request context
         // eg: this.cur_user = user;

         // execute the actual resource method, and return the response